 Berlin Alexanderplatz (1929) by Alfred Döblin

-The context behind Berlin Alexanderplatz, according to Döblin, was that there isn’t much difference between a criminal and an average person.
+The context behind Berlin Alexanderplatz, according to Alfred Döblin, was that there isn’t much difference between a criminal and an average person.
 The former usually is the latter, and the latter can become the former without very much variation in routine.
-And so Döblin gives us the story of Franz Biberkopf, an average man who is a criminal without ever marking the conscious decision to be so.
+And so Döblin gives us the story of Franz Biberkopf, an average man who is a criminal without ever making the conscious decision to be so.
 The novel begins with his release from prison after serving time for accidentally killing an ex-girlfriend in an argument.
-Instead of the moment making a new beginning for Franz, Döblin lets us know in the first paragraph that his life will continue down the same road: “Now the punishment begins.”
+Instead of the moment marking a new beginning for Franz, Döblin lets us know in the first paragraph that his life will continue down the same road: “Now the punishment begins.”